 We are very happy Inkers!

-InkMasters has been awarded the lease of No 55 Greenslopes St formerly known as Djumbunji Press, a state-of the-art printmaking facility from 1 July 17.
+InkMasters has been awarded the lease of No 55 Greenslopes St formerly known as Djumbunji Press, a state-of the-art printmaking facility, from 1 July 17.
 We thank the Cairns Regional Council most sincerely for their support, and understanding of the rich contribution that the arts make to the life of communities.
-No 55 will become a Community Arts and Printmaking Centre, which will provide professional development opportunities and an access working studio for artists from entry level to professional.
+The premises is now a community arts centre providing access to individual artists and groups in Cairns and region for professional development opportunities.
+The centre's new name is #55 ArtSpace and the printmaking studio within it, InkMasters Print Workshop - IPW.

 InkMaster's promotes cultural and linguistic diversity, equality, Indigenous Australian arts and cultures and collaboration between them.
 'Sapur' is by Elizabeth Hunter as non-iondigenous artist and Joel Sam from Torres Strait Islands, and first joint work by InkMasters.
 It depicts a fruit bat.
 This bat is encrypted with the story of its every day existence in the detail of its wings: its food, the natural dangers of which it has to be in a constant state of alert to survive.
-Elizabeth works in a western traditional style using mezzotint and etching techniques to create the Sapur, and Joel uses his unique style of rendering the leafy back ground in a traditional habitat.
+Elizabeth uses a traditional western style of mezzotint and etching techniques to create the Sapur, and Joel employs his unique style of rendering to the leafy back ground.